nameless-and-blameless/TAG/wiki/Donald-J.-Trump.md

 ### Phantom Funeral at Mount Zion Baptist Church

-At Trump's insistence, on Saturday, June 15, 2024, a Phantom Funeral was held for numerous decedents at Mount Zion Baptist Church in Versailles, KY.
+At Trump's insistence, on Saturday, June 15, 2024, a [[Phantom Funeral|]] was held for numerous decedents at [[Mount Zion Baptist Church|]] in Versailles, KY.
 Mount Zion had previously suffered a TAG-POW attack in 2023.

 #### Utilization of Previous Operatives

-The phantom funeral used operatives from previous TAG-POW attacks.
+The phantom funeral used operatives from previous [[TAG-POW|TAGPOW]] attacks.
 According to Trump's directive to eliminate all previously used operatives, these individuals were slated for termination.
 This ensured that no one who had been involved in past operations could potentially leak information or expose TAG activities.

 #### Conduct of Executions

 Trump was present and watched nearly all of the executions.
 Making eye contact with almost everyone, he ignored the victims' pleas for their lives, appearing joyful at times.
-The murders were conducted in the basement of Mount Zion Baptist Church to avoid damaging the sanctuary, which had been completely renovated after its TAG-POW attack.
+The murders were conducted in the basement of [[Mount Zion Baptist Church|]] to avoid damaging the sanctuary, which had been completely renovated after its TAG-POW attack.

 ### Staged Photo and Video Shoots